Zhanpeng1202/Zhanpeng1202.github.io/_pages/about.md

 I am Zhanpeng Luo, a third year computer science major student at University of Pittsburgh (Pitt).
 I spent 2 years at Sichuan University, and then I transfer to the Univerisity of Pittsburgh.

 I am passionate about three-dimensional vision, real-time rendering and generative model.
-Specifically, I am currently work on the optimization process of gaussian splatting, towards training seamlessly on arbitrary large scene.
-I am currently supervised by Dr.Bernhard Kerbl.
+Specifically, I am working on the optimization process of gaussian splatting, towards training seamlessly on arbitrary large scene.
+Currently, I am supervised by [Dr.Bernhard Kerbl](https://snosixtyboo.github.io/).